Curriculum

 Meet Stephen Howard

-Mr. Howard joined Rohan Woods School with a superior educational and experiential background.
-He has a Bachelor of Arts in Communication Studies from Furman University and studied at the Drama Teacher Academy and Eugene O’Neill National Theater Institute in Connecticut.
-Stephen served as the Head of the Theater Department at Ladue High School and has had a professional acting career, as well as experiences in teaching programs.
+Stephen has a Bachelor of Arts in Communication Studies from Furman University and studied at the Eugene O’Neill National Theater Institute in Connecticut.
+He served as the Head of the Theater Department at Ladue High School, has had a professional acting career, and offers private music lessons in Guitar, Voice and Ukulele.
 Additionally, Mr. Howard plays piano, guitar, and saxophone.
-The sky is the limit regarding the integrated focus on music and theater, and we have great confidence in Mr. Howard as he developed the theater curriculum at Ladue High School.
-This is an exciting opportunity for the school, and our children will greatly benefit from the integration of music and theater in their lives.
+The sky is the limit regarding the integrated focus on music and drama, and we have great confidence in Mr. Howard as he developed the theater curriculum at Ladue High School.
+This is an exciting opportunity for the school, and our children will greatly benefit from music and theater in their lives.